UniVideo: Unified Understanding, Generation, and Editing for Videos: Introduction

-\textbf{Our key contributions are:}\\ \textbf{1)} We introduce \model, a powerful multimodal generative model that unifies understanding, generation, and editing of videos within a single framework.
+\textbf{Our key contributions are:}\\ \textbf{1)} We introduce \model, a multimodal generative model that unifies understanding, generation, and editing of images and videos within a single framework.
 To build \model, we propose a dual-stream architecture that combines the multimodal reasoning capabilities of the MLLM with the generation strengths of the MMDiT.
-Unlike prior task-specific or modality-restricted approaches, \model can interpret multimodal instructions, distinguish between diverse tasks, and achieve state-of-the-art performance across a wide range of benchmarks.\\ \textbf{2)} We demonstrate that \model generalizes to unseen tasks and novel task compositions without ad hoc designs, highlighting the benefits of a unified framework.
+Unlike prior task-specific or modality-restricted approaches, \model can interpret multimodal instructions, distinguish between diverse tasks, and achieve state-of-the-art performance across a wide range of benchmarks.\\ \textbf{2)} We systematically study the key design choices that enable this unified framework, including connector architectures, generator designs, and multimodal conditioning strategies, and provide empirical evidence for their effectiveness.\\ \textbf{3)} We demonstrate that \model generalizes to unseen tasks and novel task compositions without ad hoc designs, highlighting the benefits of a unified framework.